Robust propensity score weighting estimation under missing at random: Empirical studies

 Figure~\ref{fig:clear} shows the results of the simulation study above, where the dashed line represents the true parameter $\theta=E(Y)$.
-Since the consistency of all estimators is guaranteed under OM1PM1, we can see that all estimators give similar performances except the mean of the complete cases method.
-However, under OM1PM2, the consistency of the generalized linear model method is no longer guaranteed, whereas that of other estimators is still valid.
+Table~\ref{tab:clear} presents the corresponding bias, standard error, and root mean square error for each method.
+Since the consistency of all estimators is guaranteed under OM1PM1, we can see that all estimators give similar performances except for the mean of the complete cases method.
+However, under OM1PM2, the consistency of the generalized linear model method is no longer guaranteed, while that of other estimators is still valid.
 In OM1PM2, the covariate balancing condition becomes critical, and so all methods satisfying the covariate balancing will be unbiased.
-In OM2PM1, the proposed augmented propensity score weighting estimator is still consistent as the propensity score model is correctly specified.
-Our proposed augmented propensity score weighting estimator with $\gamma$-divergence is biased in this scenario due to the misspecification of the outcome model, where other estimators are built under the correct specified response model.
-In OM2PM2, all estimators present some deviations from the true mean of $y_{i}'s$.
-However, our proposed augmented propensity score weighting estimator with $\gamma$-divergence is robust against other estimators, with fewer outliers and the smallest root mean square error.
+In OM2PM1, the proposed augmented PSW estimator is still consistent, as the propensity score model is correctly specified.
+Our proposed augmented PSW estimator with $\gamma$-divergence has relatively lower root mean square error compared to other estimators.
+Our proposed augmented PSW estimator with $\gamma$-divergence is biased in this scenario due to the misspecification of the outcome model, where other estimators are built under the correct specified response model.
+In OM2PM2, our proposed augmented PSW estimator with $\gamma$-divergence is robust against other estimators, with fewer outliers and the smallest root mean square error.

+We also investigated the performance of the proposed linearization variance estimator in \eqref{linearized variance estimation}.
+We computed confidence intervals based on asymptotic normality.
+The results are presented in Table~\ref{tab: Variance Estimation OM1PM1}.
+The performances are satisfactory when the ourcome regression model is specified correctly.

 In addition, we check the robustness of the augmented propensity score weighting estimator with $\gamma$-divergence against outliers.
-After the data are generated under the same $2 \times 2$ factorial design as the previous simulation setting, additional noise generated from ${Uinf}(-50, 50)$ is added to 20\% of the observed outcomes.
-Again, the sample size is $1000$ and the Monte Carlo sample size is $500$.
+After the data are generated under the same $2 \times 2$ factorial design as in the previous simulation setting, additional noise eight times a random variable generated from Student's t distribution with degree freedom of 8 is added to 20\% of the observed outcomes.
+Again, the sample size is $100$ and the Monte Carlo sample size is $1,000$.